Razia Sultan: Reign

 Miniature painting of Razia Sultan holding durbar with identifying inscriptions, by Gulam Ali Khan, circa 19th century.

 Immediately after ascending the throne, Razia made several important appointments.
 She appointed Khwaja Muhazzabuddin as her new wazir (prime minister), and conferred the title Nizamul Mulk upon him.
 Muhazzabuddin had earlier served as deputy to the previous wazir Junaidi.
 Razia appointed Malik Saifuddin Aibek Bahtu as the in-charge of her army, and conferred the title Qutlugh Khan upon him.
 However, Saifuddin died soon after, and Razia appointed Malik Qutubuddin Hasan Ghuri to the newly created office of naib-i lashkar (in-charge of the army).
 Razia assigned the iqta' of Lahore, formerly held by the slain rebel Alauddin Jani, to Malik Izzuddin Kabir Khan Ayaz, the rebel who had joined her.
 Razia appointed her loyalists to imperial household positions, including Malik-i Kabir Ikhtiyaruddin Aitigin as Amir-i Hajib and Malik Jamaluddin Yaqut as Amir-i Akhur.

 Minhaj mentions that soon, all the nobles from Lakhnauti in the east to Debal in the west acknowledged her authority.
 Razia's first military campaign directed at non-rebels was an invasion of Ranthambore, whose Chahamana ruler had asserted his sovereignty after Iltutmish's death.
 Razia directed Malik Qutubuddin Hasan Ghuri to march to Ranthambore: he was able to evacuate the Turkic nobles and officers from the fort, but was unable to subjugate the Chahamanas.
-The Chahamanas, in alliance with the Mewatis, captured a large part of present-day north-eastern Rajasthan, and carried out guerilla war around Delhi.
-Razia also sent a force to re-assert Delhi's control over Gwalior, but this campaign had to be aborted.
+While retreating, he destroyed the fortifications; however, the Rajput leader Vagbhata of the period repaired the fort.
+The Chahamanas, in alliance with the Mewatis, eventually captured a large part of present-day north-eastern Rajasthan.